 no images were found

 IndyCar wasn’t the only racing series doing a double-header last weekend, the Kansas City Region and the Kansas Region of the Sports Car Club of America held a joint double-header event at Heartland Park Topeka.
 While the Kaw Valley Race Group played on the road course, we held a Solo event on Saturday and Sunday on the south lot, a nice wide-open swath of asphalt that was a nice departure from the confining orthogonal grid layout at our usual site.
 This joint event was also our Military Appreciation Weekend where members of the armed forces were invited to come out and join us at a discounted entry fee.
-The Kansas City and Kansas Regions shared in the administrative duties with Kansas City Region member James Cahill chairing the Saturday event and Kansas Region member Frank Weitharn chairing Sunday’s event.no images were found
+The Kansas City and Kansas Regions shared in the administrative duties with Kansas City Region member James Cahill chairing the Saturday event and Kansas Region member Frank Weitharn chairing Sunday’s event.

 There was a good turnout with 69 contestants on Saturday and 78 on Sunday.
 Over the two days, there were 90 unique drivers that came to compete from the two regions.
 In addition to the competitors, there were also a few spectators, and Heartland Park was kind enough to provide a section of bleachers overlooking the large sweeper corner on the East end of the circuit.
 It also turned out to be a nice vantage point from which to view the club racers that were competing on the road course that weekend.
 On Saturday, we had chamber-of-commerce weather with broken skies and temperatures in the upper 60s.
 Sunday started out rather different with overcast skies, stiff winds, and temperatures in the 50s.
-As the day progressed, the skies cleared and the temperatures rose back into the 60s, but for the Heat 1 folk, the surface was cold and slick.“The event was a great one.
-A real joy to be out on a big autox pad where we can really exercise the true ability of our cars.
-From big offsets, to long slalom, to many large sweepers.
-HPT gives us something we can’t get at MCC.
+As the day progressed, the skies cleared and the temperatures rose back into the 60s, but for the Heat 1 folk, the surface was cold and slick.

 no images were found